 Participants are granted a certain number of RSUs and PSUs, as applicable, for a given performance period.
 Dividends in the form of additional RSUs are credited to the Participant's account on each dividend payment date and are equivalent in value to the dividend paid on common shares.
 The RSUs are time-based awards and vest upon the continuous employment of the Participants for a period of 36 months starting from the date of the grant or such other period not exceeding 36 months determined by the Board.
 The PSUs are performance-based awards and will vest upon confirmation by the Board of the achievement of specified performance targets and upon the continuous employment of the Participants for a period of 36 months starting from the date of the grant or such other period not exceeding 36 months determined by the Board.
+The PSUs are performance targets for a period of 36 months starting from the date of the grant or such other period not exceeding 36 months determined by the Board.
 The PSUs for which the performance targets have not been achieved shall automatically be forfeited and cancelled.
 The number of PSUs that vest could potentially reach up to one-and-a-half times the actual number of PSUs awarded if the actual performance reaches the maximum level of performance targets.

 On April 18, 2023, a modification to the RSU and PSU Plan, adding a cash alternative at the Participant's option to the settlement of all unvested RSUs and PSUs outstanding as of such date and all grants subsequent to such date, resulting in an obligation to settle in cash.
 A reclass from equity to liability was recorded at the modification date, based on the fair value of the unvested RSUs outstanding as of such date.
-The variation due to change in fair value subsequent to the modification date is included in operating costs.
+The variation due to the change in fair value subsequent to the modification date is included in operating costs.